 You may not subcontract the performance of any part of the Services that would cause a Third Party Provider to Process Protected Information without Google's prior written authorization.
-If and to the extent Google gives prior authorization, You will:
+You will send any requests for Google's consent to the subcontracting of any part of the Services to a Third Party Provider to subprocessor-compliance@google.com or the following external webform available at (https://sites.google.com/corp/view/subprocessor-notifications/home).
+If and to the extent Google gives such prior authorization, You will:

-- (a) carry out adequate due diligence of Your Third Party Provider to ensure its capability of providing the level of security and privacy required by the Agreement, including this IPA; - (b) contractually require Your Third Party Provider to prevent Secondary Use and protect Protected Information using at least the same level of protection required of You under this IPA; - (c) retain oversight of and be responsible for Your Third Party Providers' acts and omissions in connection with the Agreement; - (d) on reasonable request, provide Google with information about any authorized Third Party Provider, including a description of contractual terms with such Third Party Provider; and - (e) send any requests for Google's consent to the subcontracting of any part of the Services to a Third Party Provider to subprocessor-compliance@google.com or the following external webform (https://sites.google.com/corp/view/subprocessor-notifications/home).
+- (a) carry out adequate due diligence of Your Third Party Provider to ensure its capability of providing the level of security and privacy required by the Agreement, including this IPA, and annually review such Third Party Provider to ensure it maintains such capability; - (b) engage Your Third Party Provider pursuant to a written contract that imposes the same restrictions and obligations with respect to the processing of Protected Information that are required of You under this IPA; - (c) retain oversight of and be responsible for Your Third Party Providers' acts and omissions in connection with the Agreement; - (d) on reasonable request, provide Google with information about any authorized Third Party Provider, including a description of contractual terms with such Third Party Provider; and - (e) publish a list of Third Party Providers with access to Protected Information on Your website.

-Subject to Applicable Data Protection Laws, Google will take reasonable efforts to maintain Your confidentiality obligations to Third Party Providers.
+Subject to Applicable Data Protection Laws, Google will take reasonable efforts to maintain Your reasonable confidentiality obligations to Third Party Providers.